 The concept of ecological succession, and the distinction between primary and secondary succession, are fundamental to understanding how ecosystems function and change.
 Understanding these processes is critical for conservation efforts, land management, and predicting the impacts of environmental change.

 Succession highlights the interconnectedness of species within an ecosystem.
-The presence and activities of one species can directly influence the conditions for other species, either facilitating or hindering their establishment.
+Also, the presence and activities of one species can directly influence the conditions for other species, either facilitating or hindering their establishment.
 This interplay underscores the complexity of ecological communities and the importance of considering the cascading effects of any disturbance or management intervention.

 Trenches & Newest Developments